 When we fast, the digestive enzymes are neither needed nor produced so that the body can supply the metabolic energy to other organs, such as the brain (Puigserver et al. 19856).

 For this reason, some people report sharpened focus, mental clarity, and increased productivity when fasting, which I can also confirm.

 What Is Breaking a Fast?

 The definition of the word “breakfast” is the first meal of the day.

 Accordingly, its origin lies in the late middle English verbs “break” and “fast.”
-And that means nothing else than to break the fasting period of the previous day.
+And that means breaking the fasting period of the previous day.

-With this in mind, it does not mean that you have to fill up your belly within minutes after waking up.
+With this in mind, it does not mean you must fill up your belly within minutes of waking up.

 Since fasting is a natural process that has ensured humanity’s survival, most people have no problems breaking shorter fasting.

 In our world of abundance, we have merely forgotten how to maintain a healthy balance between eating and fasting.

 Nonetheless, with intermittent fasting over 16, 18, or 24 hours, hardly anyone has a problem breaking the fast.